Mindy Miller Muse

 Mindy Miller Muse E-RYT500, MSW, C-IAYT, Yoga teacher trainer at Bridge Studio at Art of Awareness, began practicing yoga in 1997 and began teaching in 2003 after becoming certified in Interdisciplinary Hatha Yoga.
 Mindy has a passion for learning all things Yoga and wellness and a special appreciation for Hatha Yoga’s ability to strengthen the mind, body, and heart connection.
 In 2016, she completed a 300-hour advanced teacher training at Yoga on the Hill in Kittery, Maine with a focus on anatomy and physiology, modifying and adapting the practice of yoga for unique populations, and learning the skills of intake, assessment, and intervention to address the needs of All individuals.
 Mindy is also certified as a Yoga Therapist by the International Association of Yoga Therapists and has a background in clinical social work.
 She worked as a clinical social worker specializing in trauma & eating disorder related issues at Art of Awareness for approximately 7 years.
 In addition, Mindy has more than 40 hours of specialized training in trauma sensitive yoga with Dave Emerson of the Boston Trauma Institute and has completed Chelsea Roff’s Eat, Breathe, Thrive: Yoga, Food, and Body Image Intensive.
 Mindy’s teaching is informed by prop intensive Yoga traditions as well as years of workshops with anatomy and alignment oriented Doug Keller.
 In her yoga classes and teacher training programs, Mindy aims to create a welcoming environment for each person to enhance their Mind/Body/Heart connection with an emphasis on personal choice and creativity.
 Mindy offers a 200 Hour Yoga Teacher Training Certification, and soon will offer a 300 Hour Yoga Teacher Training, hosted at Bridge Studio as well as continuing education intensives for teachers and interested practitioners.
 She is also certified in Yin Yoga, Prenatal Yoga, and Childlight Yoga.

-Molly Crosen, Bridge Studio Coordinator, RYT200, Reiki Level II Practitioner, began her yoga journey about 3 years ago when she began attending a local yoga studio in her hometown near Sebago Lake.
+Molly Crosen, Assistant Practice Manager at Art of Awareness, Bridge Studio Coordinator, RYT200, Reiki Level II Practitioner, began her yoga journey about 3 years ago when she began attending a local yoga studio in her hometown near Sebago Lake.
 She attained her 200-hour Hatha Yoga Teacher Training certification through Yoga Muse School of Yoga in 2019.
 Molly was diagnosed with Lyme’s Disease in 2011, and has been on a search of a sustainable form of physical activity that is strengthening and challenging, yet is also kind and gentle to the body ever since.
 She has found Yoga to be exceptionally beneficial in her healing process, especially Yin Yoga as it gently targets the fascia tissue as well as strengthening and stretching the joints.
 Molly strives to create a nurturing environment for students to find their personal edge while staying safe, and encourages students to adapt their practice in order to find their unique balance in body, mind, and spirit.
 It is her belief that cultivating strength and flexibility within the body will ultimately echo into other areas of our lives.
 Molly has a great love for the outdoors, and enjoys any activity which connects her to nature whether it be hiking, kayaking, skiing, gardening, or occasionally offering outdoor Beach Yoga to her neighborhood in the summer.